waynesun09/reportportal-operator/README.md

 ![alt text](docs/installed_operators.png "Installed Operators")

 Update the app_domain to your cluster default apps sub domain address.
-Then press Create.
+Then could press Create and using default values for the rest parameters.

+**Note:**: If you need access your internal LDAP, JIRA services etc., you might need to replace the `service-api` and `uat` images with self built ones that include your internal CA certs installed.

 ![alt text](docs/example_operators.png "Example Operator Operand")